Home

 Title I - Part A

 Title I, Part A of the federal Elementary and Secondary Education Act of 1965 was originally written to improve educational opportunities for low-income students.
-The current re-authorization of the law, the Every Student Suceeds Act, provides supplemental resources so that all students, especially those who are struggling academically, receive the supports needed to successfully learn grade-level skills.
+The current re-authorization of the law, the Every Student Succeeds Act, provides supplemental resources so that all students, especially those who are struggling academically, receive the supports needed to successfully learn grade-level skills.

 Detailed information about Title I programs at eligible SCPS schools is available on each school’s website and in the Title I Binder in the school’s main office.